December 20, 2021

 Bit.ai is known for its advanced yet user-friendly tools that make knowledge sharing and training management a breeze for businesses from almost any industry.
 Using this training management system will allow you to develop, publish, and share your instructional materials and documents with a specific set of people you choose.
 Bit.ai also features a smart search function, making it easier for you and your team to find any relevant documents anytime needed.

 This platform has a free plan, but only for five members.
 Should you wish to scale up and make the most of its features, you can upgrade to their pro plans.

 Crowd Wisdom is proud of its cutting-edge technology, which is designed to assist employers and training managers in providing their employees with rich knowledge development and learning experience.
 From course personalization to learning progress monitoring, this training management system gives you the benefit to manage all your training needs in one centralized hub, so you’ll never have to switch tools again.
 It can also be used to deliver dynamic exams to assess your employees’ knowledge and learning progress, allowing you to better select the training content and delivery strategy that will be most useful to them.
-If necessary, you can also provide credentialing and certification programs to encourage your employees to complete their training courses.
+If necessary, you can also provide credentialing and certificate programs to encourage your employees to complete their training courses.

 ExpertusONE LMS is perhaps one of the very few training management systems with an invisible learning delivery.
 For this strategy, shareable course links and embeddable widgets are already placed in areas that are frequently visited by your employees.
 This eliminates the time-consuming task of manually looking for training courses, ensuring a seamless learning experience for your team.
 On top of that, all learning materials stored in this LMS software can also be viewed using mobile devices, allowing learning to take place at any time and in any location, whether online or offline.